noise-lab/ml-networking/README.md

 | 8       | Open Problems         |        |          |         |

 Please come to class having done the reading.
 Each class with also have a short homework assignment and a short accompanying quiz to track your knowledge of the material.

+The repository has the following organization:

+* example_pcaps/ - example packet captures used in notebooks
+* data/ - other data used in notebooks (non-pcap)
+* lectures/ - slides for each lecture
+* notebooks/ - notebooks for each lecture
+* reading/ - reading for lectures, as applicable